Advance Query Reports

 Saving Gadgets

 Write a query and run it to generate the report.
-Different types of charts can be generated and then added as a report to dashboard using button.
+You can generate different types of charts and add as a report to dashboard using Add Gadget button.

-The gadget will be added to Custom Gadget section.
+The system adds the gadget to QMetry Custom Gadget section.

 Modify Chart Colors